jronallo/iiif-image-server-node/readme.md

 Once everything is installed you can visit: <http://localhost:8088/viewer/trumpler14>

+## TODO
+- Ansible deploy scripts should set expires headers via nginx (or node?)
+- Can performance be improved if output of opj_decompress and kdu_expand is streamed through a socket?
+How would this work? http://stackoverflow.com/questions/11750041/how-to-create-a-named-pipe-in-node-js/18226566#18226566

 ## Kakadu Copyright Notice and Disclaimer
  We do not distribute the Kakadu executables.
 You will need to install the Kakadu binaries/executables available [here](http://kakadusoftware.com/downloads/).
 The executables available there are made available for demonstration purposes only.
 Neither the author, Dr. Taubman, nor UNSW Australia accept any liability arising from their use or re-distribution.